 Mark P. Szpak

 - Heartland Payment Systems.
-Primary counsel handing consumer and bank class actions filed across the nation related to a widely-reported intrusion into Heartland's computer systems.
+Advising and representing Heartland in handling consumer and bank class actions filed across the nation commencing in 2009 related to a widely-reported intrusion into Heartland's computer systems.

 - Gillette.
-Co-lead lawyer defending Gillette against a multi-district consumer class action based on advertising claims relating to its market-leading M3Power razor.
+Co-lead lawyer defending Gillette against a multi-district consumer class action in beginning in 2005 based on advertising claims relating to its market-leading M3Power razor.

 - Mark P. Szpak & Daniel Routh, "Difficult Path To Certification Of Data Breach Classes," Law360 (March 29, 2013)